top

 Buddhist altar

-Every Thai house has a house of spirits ("SAN PHRA PHUM" - ศาลพระภุมูมิ).
+Every Thai house compound has a spirit house ("SAN PHRA PHUM" - ศาลพระภุมูมิ).
 The spirit house size is related to the owner's house.
 The biggest it is, the biggest the spirit house shall be.
 Every morning the owner of the house shall feed the spirits.

 Spirit House